 The new EDU:D is called the University of Toronto Institute for Multi-Disciplinary Design and Innovation (UT-IMDI).
 It was officially established in January 2012 with Dr. Kamran Behdinan as its founding director.
-The aim of UT-IMDI is to create, in partnership with industry, a unique Project-Based Learning (PBL) environment.
+The aim of UT-IMDI is to create, in partnership with industry, a unique project-based-learning (PBL) environment in partnership with industry.

-UT-IMDI provides students with real-life training opportunities by involving them in practical, industry-based projects.
+UT-IMDI provides undergraduate and graduate students with real-life training opportunities by involving them in practical, industry-based projects.
 It is a vehicle to promote awareness of design and development challenges facing the industry with emphasis on its multi-disciplinary nature and evolving technology.

-Through the networking opportunities provided by the institute, students develop links with industry, and, as a result, better position themselves for future careers.
+Through the networking opportunities provided by the Institute, students develop links with industry, and, as a result, better position themselves for future careers.
 The design experience gained from the Institute is complementary to the experience gained through the capstone design courses.